viperleed/viperleed/doc/content/example_systems/Cu(111)-Te.rst

 :math:`R_\mathrm{P} \approx 0.47` at the end of the previous run – **a big difference**.
 This comes from the mentioned **Tensor LEED error**.

-Fine DISPLACEMENTS and Search Parameters
+Fine DISPLACEMENTS and search parameters
 ========================================

 Since in the former fit no parameter value reached the edge of the respective